 *It’s not a guilt trip.
 You are laying some of the ground work now for tomorrow or the next time you go to the park.
 You are giving them a chance to reflect.
 You are reminding your child that they have the power to choose how they behave.

-Submitted by Anne Gribble, an Early Childhood and Parent Educator at Concordia.
+Anne Gribble is an Early Childhood and Parent Educator at Concordia.
 Read her full talk here.